telavivmakers/geek_code/README.md

 ==============================================================
 ## G – Geek of - training/degree/interest/job

 To start a code, a geek must declare himself or herself to be a geek.
-To do this, we start the code with a “G” to denote “GEEK”, followed by one or two letters to denote the geek's occupation or field of study.
+To do this, we start the code with a "G" to denote "GEEK", followed by one or two letters to denote the geek's occupation or field of study.
 Multi-talented geeks with more than one vocational training should denote their myriad of talents with a slash between each vocation (example: GCS/MU/TW).

 ```
 GB 	= Geek of Business